-On 27th November 1913, the Sopwith company’s latest machine, a small and compact but highly maneuverable single-engined two-seat land-based biplane, made its first flight in the hands of test pilot Harry Hawker at Brooklands Race Track and Flying Grounds.
+On 27th November 1913, the Sopwith Aviation Company's latest machine, a small and compact but highly maneuverable single-engined two-seat land-based biplane, made its first flight in the hands of test pilot Harry Hawker at Brooklands Race Track and Flying Grounds.

 Initially known as the 'S.S', the type would quickly be nicknamed the 'Tabloid' after a popular square-shaped compact medical kit.